see goats, sheep, turkeys, ponies, chickens and ducks

 Visit our sheep grazing in the pasture during open season.
 Witney is traditionally a woollen trade town, famous for Cotswold sheep and mills, and the famous Witney blankets which were often traded abroad and even with native Americans as seen on the TV Westerns!
 You can watch shearing in summer, and some school trips may include lambing.
 Find out more about the Witney Wool heritage trail.

-Everyone loves our ducks and chickens!
-In the farmyard and on the dairy lawn, you will see a range of heritage breed chickens and ducks, many roaming freely around saying hello to their visitors or snoozing in the flower beds.
+Everyone loves our ducks, chickens and turkeys!
+In the farmyard and on the dairy lawn, you will see a range of heritage breed chickens and ducks and our resident turkeys.
+Many are roaming freely around saying hello to their visitors or snoozing in the flower beds.
 You can buy our hen and duck eggs in the cafe (subject to availability).

 Animals have been vital to Cogges since its earliest days.
 The farm has long been associated with the wool trade, though Cogges has always adapted to the agrarian economics of the time.
 Over the centuries, many different animals have lived and been farmed at Cogges.
 The animals that are here now help to tell the stories of Cogges through the ages, and give an idea of some of the small scale farming that still takes place in the county and Cotswolds.